 Item 4.
 If the report represents an amendment of a previously completed or published protocol, identify as such and indicate what changes were made; otherwise state plan for documenting important protocol amendments.

-Version control is used to track and document protocol changes in OSF and on the GitHub page of the corresponding author (https://github.com/jwgsim/Paper-Meta-Analysis-Interethnic-Attitudes).
+Version control is used to track and document protocol changes on the GitHub page of the corresponding author (https://github.com/jwgsim/Paper-Meta-Analysis-Interethnic-Attitudes).
 In the event of protocol amendments, the date of each amendment will be accompanied by a description of the change and the rationale for doing so.
+The date of this first amendment to the original protocol is 29-08-2022.
+The changes are recorded in this document.
+The rationale for doing so is that since the writing of the original protocol the search strategy has been executed, which warrants minor changes to this protocol.

 Support.